extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

   ,e.last_name
 FROM (
-  -- find the customers that have orders, aliasing Customers and Orders Orders o INNER JOIN C
+  -- find the customers that have orders, aliasing Customers and Orders Orders o INNER JOIN Customers c ON o.customer_id = c.customer_id -- find the employees that are associated with the found orders ) INNER JOIN